Mount Fuji, Japan

 Mount Fuji Japan

-Fujisan is the tallest mountain in Japan that stands 3776 meters (12389 feet) above the sea level.
-This pyramid-shaped volcanic mountain, which last erupted in 1707, is one of the most iconic landmarks in Japan and it is a UNESCO World Heritage site.
-Mount Fuji is situated on Honshu Island 100km southwest of Tokyo and it is a symbol of Japan, associated with art, culture, and spirituality.
+Fujisan is the tallest mountain in Japan, standing 3776 meters (12389 feet) above sea level.
+This pyramid-shaped volcanic mountain, which last erupted in 1707, is one of Japan’s most iconic landmarks and a UNESCO World Heritage site.
+Mount Fuji is situated on Honshu Island, approximately 100 km southwest of Tokyo, and is a symbol of Japan, associated with art, culture, and spirituality.
+Mount Fuji, or Fuji-san, is the country’s tallest mountain and perhaps its most significant symbol.
+This incredible stratovolcano is located on Honshu Island, approximately 100 km southwest of Tokyo.
+Regardless of its symmetrical form, with its head white as snow, Mount Fuji has been embraced as a Japanese symbol.

 Key Features and Attractions